ccstan99/stampy-nlp/README.md

 When creating a Pinecone project, make sure that the environment is set to us-west1-gcp

+### Duplicates generation

+There is an `/api/encode-faq-titles` endpoint that will generate a duplicates file and save it to Cloud Storage.
+To avoid misusage, the endpoint is password protected.
+The password is provided via the `AUTH_PASSWORD` env variable.
+This is only used for that endpoint - if not set, the endpoint will simply return 401s.

 # Deployment

 ## Install Google [Cloud SDK](https://cloud.google.com/sdk/docs/install)